 Development of Clinical Decision Tools for Management of Diarrhea of Children in High and Low Resource Settings

 Diarrheal diseases are the among the leading cause of death in children worldwide, most of which occur in low-income countries.
 In high-income countries, pediatric diarrhea remains a major utilization of healthcare resources.
 Treatment of diarrhea is mostly empiric, with antibiotic use mostly based on clinical suspicion for bacterial causes.
 However, the majority of cases of diarrhea do not benefit from antibiotic use, and inappropriate use leads to toxicity and resistance.
 Furthermore, despite the increasing availability of rapid molecular testing, there is little data to base a decision of whom or when to test.
 Our goal is to develop and validate clinical decision tools for management of diarrheal illnesses in children of both high and low resource settings.
-In collaboration with investigators at Intermountain Healthcare and the University of Maryland, we are using machine learning and natural language processing methods to derive and validate such prediction tools.
-For a US-based prediction rule, we are using data from IMPACT, a study of 1200 children from 5 US Emergency Departments.
-For a prediction rule targeted at children in lower and middle-income country settings, we are using data from GEMS, a study of over 9400 children across 7 countries in sub-Saharan Africa and south Asia.
-Ultimately, we hope to make available of a number of clinical tools that healthcare workers worldwide can use for evidence-based care of children with diarrhea.
+We have used data from clinical studies of pediatric diarrhea in both the US and in low- and middle-income countries (LMICs) to derive and validate clinical prediction rules for etiology of diarrheal illness and for poor outcomes following diarrheal illness.
+We have developed a framework using a Bayesian approach to integrate pre-test probability and other patient-extrinsic factors into clinical prediction of etiology.
+We have translated these rules into electronic clinical decision support tools (eCDST) for clinicians in LMICs, performed external validation of this approach, and implemented a randomized clinical trial of an App operationalizing this tool in clinicians in Bangladesh and Mali.
+We have also developed prediction tools to assess risk of etiology for traveler’s diarrhea and antimicrobial resistance gene colonization in international Ultimately, we hope to make available clinical tools that healthcare workers worldwide can use for evidence-based care of children with diarrhea.